 You should know which platform works well for your business.
 It can be blogs, videos, Instagram, Facebook, etc. Include them as part of your conversion funnel and:

 If you are creating campaigns on social platforms, you need to have a plan with a goal of what you want to achieve.
 Regardless of your paid advertising strategy, you should promote your products on social media to stay on top of your customers’ minds.

 Regardless of your target audience, you need to consider including generational marketing strategies.
 Market your products to generations, especially millennials.
 Why?
 Millennials are the largest group for ‘generational marketing,’ especially in the US (Source).
 They have strong purchasing power which can aid them to make expensive purchases.

 However, you can’t simply target them based on their age.
 Millennials are a different kind of audience.
 You need to offer something different.
 Here are a few things to consider while targeting millennials in your ad campaigns.

 Though Amazon does not allow words such as ‘deals,’ ‘sale,’ ‘best,’ etc. in your listings, you can still use holiday search terms that are relevant to your product like ‘gifts,’ ‘party decor,’ etc.

 Ensure that your product listings are well-optimized.
 You need to optimize them with the right search terms and high-converting keywords.
 Use SellerApp Reverse ASIN to find higher ranking keywords from your competitors’ listings.

 Optimize your campaigns regularly to ensure maximum conversions and stay within budget.
-Use Amazon sponsored ads to target every part of your sales funnel.
+Use Amazon-sponsored ads to target every part of your sales funnels.
 Redirect sponsored brand ads to personalized landing pages with your top-selling products.